Skip to main content

 12 mentions Positive Neutral Negative

-• “The music and OST were really on point; the horror/metal really puts you in the spot and matches the vibe of the game theme in general.”
+• “The music and OST were really on point; the horror/metal elements truly put you in the moment and perfectly match the game's overall vibe.”

-• “The music is atmospheric and gives you the right mood for every level.”
+• “The music is atmospheric and sets the right mood for every level.”

-• “I rarely get games on release day anymore, but with this I’m happy I jumped in, and with the deal for the soundtrack, I had to grab that too!”
+• “I rarely get games on release day anymore, but with this one, I'm happy I jumped in; and with the deal for the soundtrack, I had to grab that too!”

 • “Music/sound: mediocre.”